 Role of review committees: The Research Department has a Stock Selection Committee ("SSC") for Equity Research.
 SSC is made up of senior members of the relevant regional research departments and may include members of other departments, excluding investment banking.
 SSC aims to improve the quality of research content and delivery and reinforce the prevention of undue influence on research analysts from other employees, issuers and investors.
 SSC approval is required for all initiations, resumptions, suspensions and discontinuations of coverage, changes to ratings (including industry views) and certain changes to price targets and model portfolios, and certain other matters.

-In addition, a Research Review Process ("RRP") exists for Fixed Income Research.
-Research reports containing a trading or investment idea relating to bonds, credit or other instruments of a single corporate issuer in the Financials sector must be submitted to Fixed Income Research Management prior to publication.
+In addition, research reports containing a trading or investment idea relating to the bonds, credit or other instruments of a single corporate issuer which initiate a new recommendation/trade idea, or contain certain changes to an existing recommendation/trade idea must be submitted to Fixed Income Research Management prior to publication.

 Complaints: Any complaints concerning the content of research reports should be referred to, and are dealt with by Research Management, where appropriate in conjunction with LCD in compliance with the Firm's complaint handling procedures and not by investment banking personnel.